-- lowa community colleges' and their students' spending contribute to the creation of 18,000 jobs across the state and \$683.9 million in total labor income. - Nearly 84% of Iowa's community college students remain in Iowa upon program completion contributing to its economy. - State and local government receive a 10.4% return on the funding invested in lowa community colleges over the first ten years of a student's career. - Every \$1 of lowa community college spending creates an estimated \$1.47 for the state's economy.
+- .
+Iowa community colleges' and their students' spending contribute to the creation of $18,\!000$ - jabs- aCfossthe-state an<I \$683;9- mill-ion in total labo r-incomo ------ - Nearly 84% of Iowa's community college students remain in Iowa upon program completion contributing to its economy. - State and local government receive a 10.4% return on the funding invested in lowa community colleges over the first ten years of a student's career. - Every \$1 of Iowa community college spending creates an estimated \$1.47 for the state's economy.